phuse-org/SENDConform/doc/DataConversion.md

 ## DM

+The .csv and .ttl files are located in the folder:  `\data\studies\<font class="parameter">Study Name</font>\ttl`

 | File      | Role                     | Description                                  |
 | --------- | ------------------------ | ---------------------------------------------|
 | DM-CJ16050.CSV | Demographics        | May be a subset during development.
 | DM-CJ16050-R-map.TTL | SMS Map       | Map CSV to Stardog graph.
 | DM-CJ16050-R.TTL | RDF Triples       | TTL file for loading directly into triplestore.

-### CJ16050
+### Considerations for Study: CJ16050
 #### Data Imputation

-Creation of values not in the original study data, or located in domains that are not part of the pilot.
+Creation of values not in the original study data, or located in domains that are not part of the pilot include:.

 | Variable     | Value(s)            | Description                                  |
 | ------------ | ------------------- | ---------------------------------------------|